 A pop up camper is a great alternative to tent camping.
 With a popup, you sleep in something closer to your bed at home.
 You're off the ground and more out of the weather.

-Many models in this class of RV will include some sort of inside cooking area, and there may be a toilet.
+Many models in this style of recreational vehicle will include some sort of inside cooking area, and there may be a toilet.
 But don't expect to find a shower in many models.